antonmarsden/api-aggregator/README.md

 }
 ```

 In some cases you will need to define extra request arguments (usually API keys) so that the remote API server can identify you.
-The **geonames.org** API is an example of this, so you should replace the **demo** username with your own username (you can apply for one [here](http://www.geonames.org/login)).
+The **geonames.org** API is an example of this, so you should replace the **demo** username above with your own username (you can apply for one [here](http://www.geonames.org/login)).

 You will need to restart the server for the configuration changes to take effect.